junnplus/douban.shuo/README.md

 ## Start

-In Alfred type (`shuo`) to authenticate your account.
+In Alfred type (`shuo` or `douban`) to authenticate your account.
 The login uses OAuth, so you do not have to enter your credentials.